-We have taken note of the Auditors' observations w.r.t. the Internal Audit System of the company (Refer Annexure B to the Auditors' Report - Sub clause (xiv) of Companies Auditors Report Order , 2020), which as per the Auditors needs to be substantially strengthened considering the size and the nature of its business in terms of scope, coverage and compliance thereof and that the internal audit reports for the year under audit, issued to the Company close to the signing of their reports could not be considered in determining the nature, timing and extent of their audit procedures.
-In this regard, the management is of the view that the Internal Audit System is reasonably effective having regard to the medium scale (MSME) category of the company and since all significant transactions and day to day operations are monitored, controlled, authorized and managed by the top management.
-The Management will endeavor to further strengthen the internal audit in terms of scope, coverage and compliance thereof.
+We have taken note of the Auditors' observations w.r.t. the Internal Audit System of the company (Refer Annexure B to the Auditors' Report - Sub clause (xiv) of Companies Auditors Report Order, 2020), which as per the Auditors needs to be substantially strengthened considering the size and the nature of its business in terms of scope, coverage and compliance thereof and that the internal audit reports for the year under audit. issued to the Company close to the signing of their reports could not be considered in determining the nature, timing and extent of their audit procedures, which observation was also made by the Auditors in their last year report.
+In this regard, as explained last year, the management is of the view that the Internal Audit System is reasonably effective having regard to the medium scale (MSME) category of the company and since all significant transactions and day to day operations are monitored, controlled, authorized and managed by the top management.
+The Management of the company, in consultation with the Auditors, will endeavor to further strengthen the internal audit in terms of scope, coverage and compliance thereof as may be specifically advised/desired by the Auditors and considered necessary by the Management.
 Further the Internal Audit is continuous process and invariably quarterly Internal Audit reports are issued to the Company by the Internal Auditors.
-The Internal Audit Report for the quarter ended 31.03.2023 was issued on 26.05.2023 by the Internal Auditors close to the signing of the Independent Auditors Report.
-The Internal Audit Reports for earlier quarters ended till 31.12.2022 were issued well before the date of signing of the statutory audit report.
+The Internal Audit Report(s) for the last 2 quarters ended 31.12.2023 & 31.03.2024 were issued on 17.05.2024 by the Internal Auditors before the signing of the Independent Auditors Report.
+The Internal Audit Reports for earlier quarters ended till 30.09.2023 were issued well before the date of signing of the statutory audit report.
 However, the Management shall endeavor to get the Internal Audit completed well in advance.